 These seminars are the capstone of the Elon Core Curriculum.
 They are opportunities for students to integrate and apply what they have learned during the Elon experience.
 The capstone also challenges students to consider larger themes of the program – ethical reasoning, personal and social responsibility, and global citizenship.
 More than 40 different seminar topics are offered each academic year, allowing students a wide range of choices.
 Every capstone seminar is integrative and writing-intensive, and includes a capstone project.

-To satisfy this requirement, students must take an Elon COR course outside the major field at the 3000- or 4000-level during their third or fourth year of study.
-Students who have questions about their eligibility should contact the Director of the Elon Core Curriculum.
+To satisfy this requirement, students must take an Elon COR course at the 3000- or 4000-level during their third or fourth year of study.
+Students who have questions about their eligibility should contact the Executive Director of the Elon Core Curriculum.

 Integrative Core Capstone Shared Learning Goals: Communication, Research, Problem-solving